apache/daffodil/README.md

 ## Build Requirements

-* JDK 8 or higher
+* Java 8 or higher
-* SBT 0.13.8 or higher
+* sbt 0.13.8 or higher
 * C compiler C99 or higher
 * Mini-XML Version 3.0 or higher

-See [BUILD.md](BUILD.md) for more details.
+See [BUILD.md](BUILD.md) for more details and [DEVELOP.md](DEVELOP.md) for a developer guide.

 ## Getting Started

-[SBT] is the officially supported tool to build Daffodil.
+[sbt] is the officially supported tool to build Daffodil.
 Below are some of the more commonly used commands for Daffodil development.

 ### Compile